 In June 2018 Bounty took 100% control of all Rough Range permits and is re-mapping regional seismic data sets attempting to image the principal structures in the region.
 This is challenging due to poor surface statics.

-Seismic re-processing is planned for 2019.
+Seismic re-processing for L 16 is planned for 2019.